VyankateshwarTaikar/Application-Blogging-/README.md

  ![Screenshot_27](https://github.com/user-attachments/assets/2fbd78ba-4212-4e82-950a-a10d1196779c)

-whichever tool you are using , ou need to mention it  in pipeline
+whichever tool you are using , you need to mention it  in pipeline

 ![Screenshot_29](https://github.com/user-attachments/assets/465c11ef-6276-4425-b234-bde743e75a28)